metrodip/metrodip.github.io/coolmoves/2020/06-12-pinnacles-national-park/index.md

 Belated but Cooled nonetheless!

-Our first Camp Coolmoves took us to Pinnacles National Park.
+Our first Camp Coolmoves of 2020 took us to Pinnacles National Park.
 Though we didn’t see any of the famed California Condors, we saw other wildlife- quail and woodpeckers at the campsite, and a return visit from our nemesis from Camp Raccoon!
 Luckily the Racs didn’t get our hot dogs this time- we’re wise to their human hand tricks- but they did crawl around underneath Jenn and Kuku’s tent looking for dog food in the middle of the night.
 Not cool guys!!

 ##### The Goodness
 - Inaugural launch of the Camp Coolmoves banner- designed and handcrafted by Estella.